 Panicked because your newborn wakes up screaming from naps and sleep, as if in pain?
 Learn the top 5 reasons this happens, and what to do about it.

 I was used to hearing my newborn’s cries after waking up… but screaming?
 This wasn’t your regular whimpers and tears, but a sudden cry that caught me off guard and sent me in a panic.
 But of course, the minute I picked him up, he immediately calmed down and fell back asleep.

 It got to the point where he wouldn’t sleep—at least for long—unless someone was holding him.
-I tried the bassinet, the portable crib, the swing… he’d last maaaaaybe 20 minutes before waking up screaming.
+I tried the bassinet, the portable crib, the swing, but he’d last maaaaaybe 20 minutes before waking up screaming.

 As much as I wanted to keep trying different ways to get him to sleep, I also worried he’d overtire with all these frequent wake-ups and short catnaps.
 Even feeding wasn’t working—he’d go back to fussing and screaming after a nursing session.

 Top 5 reasons your newborn wakes up screaming

 It’s hard enough for any newborn mom to hear her baby’s cries, but it’s even worse when the cries escalate to screams.
 We feel defeated, in tears ourselves because we don’t know what to do.

-Maybe your newborn, who normally takes at least a one-hour nap, now wakes up shortly after you put her down.
-She’s screaming, as if in pain, which she never did before.
-Despite all that, she’ll happily sleep for hours in your arms—so much so that you’ve resorted to co-sleeping just to get some rest yourself.
+Maybe your newborn, who normally takes at least a one-hour nap, now wakes up shortly after you put him down.
+He’s screaming as if in pain, which he never did before.
+Despite all that, he’ll happily sleep for hours in your arms—so much so that you’ve resorted to co-sleeping just to get some rest yourself.

 As they say, “This too shall pass,” but it sure would help if this would pass as quickly as possible.
 To finally see that light at the end of the tunnel everyone keeps alluding to.